-Chair: Pascale Bonniel Chalier, ENCATC Working Group on Evaluation of International and European Transnational Cultural Projects
+Chair: Pascale Bonniel Chalier, ENCATC Working Group on Evaluation of International and European Transnational Cultural Projects implement as new method to measure this strategic moment and know more about members expectations and satisfaction.

 This panel will discuss about further development of the evaluation of the ENCATC Congress and General Assembly.
-Each year, this is a core activity of our network and we would like to test and method implement аа new to measure this and know strategic moment more about members expectations and satisfaction.
+Each year, this is a core activity of our network and we would like to test and www.encatc.org/en/resources/encatc-iournal/